 - One-Pot Sausage and Cheese Cappelletti

 Do you have any amazing easy Italian dinner recipes?
 I’m always looking for more recipes to try!
 Follow me on Instagram @simplystacieblog, on Facebook at Simply Stacie, and on Pinterest @SimplyStacie and let me know how you liked this and my other recipes!

 One-Pot Chicken Cacciatore

-- 2 28 oz cans of diced tomatoes, undrained
+- 2 cans diced tomatoes 28oz can, undrained

 - Heat oil in Dutch oven over medium heat.
 Add in chicken breasts and cook for about 5 to 6 minutes.
 Remove from pan and set aside.

 - Add onions, garlic, green peppers and mushrooms to pan and cook for about 7 to 10 minutes until onions are softened.
 Mix in Italian Seasoning.